Density of positive closed currents, a theory of non-generic intersections: Positive currents and spaces of test forms

 \begin{definition} \rm We say that $\tau$ is {\it almost-admissible} if

 and

 when $x''\to 0$. \end{definition}

 \begin{remark} \rm Let $\tau$ be an almost-admissible map as above.
 When $\tau$ is smooth, its differential at a point of $V$ is not necessarily $\C$-linear.
 Let $R$ be a smooth $2q$-form with compact support in $\D^k$ and let $R'$ be its component of bidegree $(q,q)$.
 Define $R_\lambda:=(A_\lambda)^*(R')$.
-As in Lemmas \ref{lemma_star_admissible}, we obtain that the family $\tau^*(A_\lambda)^*(R)-R_\lambda$ is $\star$-negligible.
-If the coefficients of $R$ are bounded by 1, as in Lemmas \ref{lemma_star_admissible_bis}, the $\star$-norm of $\tau^*(A_\lambda)^*(R)$ is bounded by a constant independent of $\lambda$ and of $R$. \end{remark}
+As in Lemma \ref{lemma_star_admissible}, we obtain that the family $\tau^*(A_\lambda)^*(R)-R_\lambda$ is $\star$-negligible.
+If $R$ is a smooth 1-form with compact support in $\D^k$ and with coefficients bounded by 1, as in Lemma \ref{lemma_star_admissible_bis}, the $\star$-norm of $\tau^*(A_\lambda)^*(R)$ is bounded by a constant independent of $\lambda$ and $R$.
+We can use this property together with Lemmas \ref{lemma_def_norm} and \ref{lemma_mass_star} in order to estimate forms of higher degree. \end{remark}

 We close this section with a technical lemma that we will use in the next sections.
 Let $W$ and $\widetilde W$ be K\"ahler manifolds of dimension $k$.
 Let $V$ and $\widetilde V$ be complex submanifolds of dimension $l$ of $W$ and $\widetilde W$ respectively.
 Consider a bi-Lipschitz map $\tau:W\to\widetilde W$ which is smooth outside $V$, preserves the orientation and such that $\tau(V)=\widetilde V$.
 Denote by $\Gamma$ the graph of $\tau$ in $W\times\widetilde W$, $\Pi:W\times\widetilde W\to W$ and $\widetilde \Pi:W\times\widetilde W\to \widetilde W$ the canonical projections.